Top 10 Things To Do In Rome

 Interior of the Pantheon in Rome

-Piazza di Spagna and the Spanish Steps are Roman landmarks that are not to be missed.
-Featured in countless Hollywood scenes and Instagram pictures, no first-time visitor can say they’ve been to Rome without having paid a visit to this romantic stop.
-The Spanish Steps take their name from the Spanish Embassy that has stood here for centuries, but the 174 steps themselves were laid out in 1725 to connect the square with the church at the top.
-Before climbing the steps, check out the boat-shaped Bernini fountain and at the top, savor the views and step inside Trinita dei Monti.
+Piazza di Spagna and the Spanish Steps are Roman landmarks not to be missed.
+Featured in countless Hollywood scenes and Instagram pictures, no first-time visitor can say they’ve been to Rome without visiting this romantic stop.
+The Spanish Steps take their name from the Spanish Embassy that has stood here for centuries, but the 174 steps were laid out in 1725 to connect the square with the church at the top.
+Before climbing the steps, check out the boat-shaped Bernini fountain.
+At the top, savor the views and step inside Trinita dei Monti.

 The Spanish Steps and Bernini Fountain - Rome

-7. Shopping and People-Watching in Campo de Fiori
+7. Shop and People-Watch in Campo de Fiori

-Meaning “field of flowers”, Rome’s most colorful market is set on the grounds of a large square which was once the scene of public executions, including that of freethinker Giardino Bruno whose statue rises from its center.
+Meaning “field of flowers”, Rome’s most colorful market is set on the grounds of a large square.
+It was once the scene of public executions, including that of freethinker Giardino Bruno, whose statue rises from its center.
 Though it isn’t the city’s central market, Campo de Fiori is by far its most scenic, housing an eclectic mix of stalls selling fruits and vegetables, pasta, and other delights, blended with cafes, restaurants, and specialty shops lining its perimeter.
-Campo de Fiori is the perfect place to start another day of walking in Rome or to end one with a romantic dinner and some people watching.
+Campo de Fiori is the perfect place to start another day of walking in Rome or end with a romantic dinner and some people-watching

 Campo de Fiori Market - Rome